Fionn mac Cumhaill: Popular folklore

 Many geographical features in Ireland are attributed to Fionn.
-Legend has it he built the Giant's Causeway as stepping-stones to Scotland, so as not to get his feet wet; he also once scooped up part of Ireland to fling it at a rival, but it missed and landed in the Irish Sea — the clump became the Isle of Man, the pebble became Rockall, and the void became Lough Neagh.
+Legend has it he built the Giant's Causeway as stepping-stones to Scotland, so as not to get his feet wet; he also once scooped up part of Ireland to fling it at a rival, but it missed and landed in the Irish Sea – the clump became the Isle of Man, a pebble that flew off became Rockall, and the void became Lough Neagh.
 In Ayrshire, Scotland a common myth is that Ailsa Craig, a small islet just off coast of the said county, is another rock thrown at the fleeing Benandonner.
 The islet is sometimes referred to as "paddys' mile stone" in Ayrshire.
 Fingal's Cave in Scotland is also named after him, and shares the feature of hexagonal basalt columns with the nearby Giant's Causeway in Northern Ireland.

 In both Irish and Manx popular folklore, Fionn mac Cumhail (known as "Finn McCool" or "Finn MacCooill" respectively) is portrayed as a magical, benevolent giant.
 The most famous story attached to this version of Fionn tells of how one day, while making a pathway in the sea towards Scotland – The Giant's Causeway – Fionn is told that the giant Benandonner (or, in the Manx version, a buggane) is coming to fight him.
 Knowing he cannot withstand the colossal Benandonner, Fionn asks his wife Oona to help him.
 She dresses her husband as a baby, and he hides in a cradle; then she makes a batch of griddle-cakes, hiding griddle-irons in some.
 When Benandonner arrives, Oona tells him Fionn is out but will be back shortly.
 As Benandonner waits, he tries to intimidate Oona with his immense power, breaking rocks with his little finger.
 Oona then offers Benandonner a griddle-cake, but when he bites into the iron he chips his teeth.
 Oona scolds him for being weak (saying her husband eats such cakes easily), and feeds one without an iron to the 'baby', who eats it without trouble.